News & Announcements

 For additional information on science Instructional Resources, Assessment Resources, and Professional Development – navigate using the following buttons.

-The Science and Engineering Practices reflected in the 2018 Science Standards of Learning describe behaviors that scientists engage in as they investigate the natural world and the practices that engineers use as they design and build models and systems.
+The Scientific and Engineering Practices reflected in the 2018 Science Standards of Learning describe behaviors that scientists engage in as they investigate the natural world and the practices that engineers use as they design and build models and systems.

-The 2018 Science Standards of Learning Curriculum Framework includes science and engineering practices that are directly connected to science concepts.
+The 2018 Science Standards of Learning Curriculum Framework includes scientific and engineering practices that are directly connected to science concepts.
 They are located within the Essential Knowledge and Practices and identified with a leaf bullet ().
 By utilizing both scientific and engineering practices in the science classroom, students develop a deeper understanding and competences with techniques at the heart of each discipline.

 Need Science Instructional Support?